karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 }
 ```

-If we examine the received token, we can verify that the token includes the following attributes:
+If we examine the received access token, we can verify that it includes the following attributes:

-- The ``iss`` (issuer) should match my Entra ID tenant, formatted as: https://login.microsoftonline.com/{tenant-id}/v2.0"
+- The ``iss`` (issuer) should match your Entra ID tenant, formatted as: https://login.microsoftonline.com/{tenant-id}/v2.0"
 - The ``aud`` (audience) should match the client ID of the Payments API.
 - It must possess a ``Reader`` role.

-Now with this access token we could call the Payments API and it should respond properly.
+Now with this access token we should be able to successfully call the Payments API.

-# **5.Create  the FrontEnd SPA application**
+# **5. Create  the FrontEnd SPA application**

 The FrontEnd SPA has the following configuration:

 - It's a public Single Page Application.
-- Utilizes an **Authorization Code flow with PKCE** to obtain an access token and uses it to access the Payments API.
+- Utilizes an **Authorization Code flow with PKCE** to obtain an access token and uses it to make calls to the Payments API.
 - The FrontEnd SPA app has permission only to ask for the `payment.read` scope.

 ```yaml